Yashraj2308004/Task-1/Internship-Task1/Readme.md

 - And will pings all addresses from `.1` to `.254`
 - Displays only live (reachable) hosts.

 - I tried to add port scanning for live hosts but some concepts I didn't understood for now so I will try to first understand it and then will try to add that too in this script.

 ## ✅ Conclusion

 - This task helped me explore both manual and automated approaches to local network scanning.
 - I also learned about tools like nmap , bettercap , ettercap.

+- I also completed the [Nmap room on TryHackMe](https://tryhackme.com/room/furthernmap) to better understand how network scanning works and to practice advanced scanning techniques.